PyCSP3: Modeling Combinatorial Constrained Problems in Python: Constraint circuit

-For linking variables from arrays $s$ and $f$, we use some \gb{element} constraints.
-Note how lists \nn{fuels[i]} involved in these constraints can be directly indexed by variables (objects).
+When computing consumed fuel, note how some \gb{element} constraints are internally involved.
+The lists \nn{fuels[i]} involved in these constraints can be directly indexed by variables (objects).
 This is because the type of \nn{fuels[i]} is a \p3 subclass of 'list'; and this is automatically handled when loading the JSON file.
 Suppose that we would have written instead: \begin{python} fuels = [[v for v in house.fuelConsumption] for house in houses] \end{python} Here, \nn{fuels[i]} would be a simple 'list', and we would get an error when compiling.
 In that case, to fix the problem, it is possible to call the \p3 function \nn{cp\_array}(): \begin{python} fuels = [cp_array(v for v in house.fuelConsumption) for house in houses] \end{python} but of course, the code we have chosen for our model above is simpler.

-When the list (vector) involved in a constraint \gb{element} contains integers, one may decide to use an \gb{extension} constraint.
-For our model, this would give: \begin{python} [(s[i], f[i]) in {(j, fuel) for j, fuel in enumerate(fuels[i])} for i in range(nHouses)], \end{python}